Zhongsheng You, PhD

 Bio

-Zhongsheng You PhotoI am an Associate Professor of Cell Biology and Physiology at Washington University School of Medicine.
+Zhongsheng You PhotoI am a Professor in the Department of Cell Biology and Physiology at Washington University School of Medicine.
 I received my college education at Zhejiang University from 1990-1994, a period during which I published my first paper in a scientific journal.
-This experience solidified my interest in pursuing a career in research and education.
-After obtaining an MS from the Shanghai Institute of Biochemistry, Chinese Academy of Sciences, in 1997, I came as a graduate student to the University of California San Diego, where I trained with Dr. John Newport.
-My research in the Newport Lab focused on cell cycle regulation by protein degradation and checkpoint signaling.
+This experience was pivotal in cementing my aspiration for a career in research and education.
+After receiving a Master’s degree from the Shanghai Institute of Biochemistry at the Chinese Academy of Sciences in 1997, I pursued my PhD study in the University of California San Diego under the mentorship of Dr. John Newport.
+My research there revealed novel mechanisms of cell cycle regulation by protein degradation and checkpoint pathways.
 For my postdoctoral training, I joined Dr. Tony Hunter’s lab at Salk Institute in 2002, where I studied how the cell senses and signals the presence of DNA double-strand break (DSB) damage to promote proper DNA repair.
-My work in the Hunter Lab led to the discovery that ATM, a master kinase that governs the DSB damage response, is activated at DNA lesions and that the DNA regions flanking DSBs are important for the optimal activation of ATM.
+My work in the Hunter Lab led to the discovery that ATM, a master kinase that governs the DSB damage response, is activated directly at DNA lesions after damage and that the DNA regions flanking DSBs are important for the optimal activation of ATM.
 Furthermore, I found that the Nijmegen breakage syndrome protein NBS1 is a functional partner that directly interacts with and activates ATM in response to DNA damage.
-In 2009, I joined the Department of Cell Biology and Physiology at Washington University in St. Louis as an assistant professor.
-In addition to lab research, I have been actively involved in teaching and student training and have served as a Co-Director of the Molecular Cell Biology Graduate Program since 2019.
+In 2009, I established my own lab at Washington University in St. Louis to study both DNA and RNA surveillance and their cancer relevance.
+In addition to laboratory research, I have been actively involved in teaching and student training and have served as a Co-Director of the Molecular Cell Biology Graduate Program since 2019.

 Research